-The way they’ve been building this over the past few weeks seemed to suggest that it would all culminate at NXT: TakeOver Portland, where I fully expected Nox to finally get her hands on her ex-friend Kai and dealing out some much-deserved justice.
+The way they’ve been building this over the past few weeks seemed to suggest that it would all culminate at NXT: TakeOver Portland, where I fully expected Nox to finally get her hands on her ex-friend Kai and deal out some much-deserved justice.

 I also expected this match to be the kick-off point—at least in-ring—that would see Kai cheat her way to victory until the show in February, but I guess the company has other things planned for the two as Tegan Nox got the win, with a little outside help from Candice LeRae, which means there’s no reason for this storyline to continue.

-Like I said, this was weird.
+As I said, this was weird.